porscheinformatik/anti-mapper/README.md

         ParentDTO dto = new ParentDTO(entity.getId());

-Add the entity and the DTO to the hints, just in case the childMapper needs it.
+Add the entity and the DTO to the hints, just in case any child mapper needs it.

-        hints = Hints.join(hints, entity, dto);
+        hints = Hints.join(hints, dto);

 Then set the values.
 Name and type conversions are trivial.